wallymathieu/assertfail/_posts/2022-12-01-Keeping-a-library-in-dotnet-binary-compatible-for-several-years.md

     static member MapIndexed ((x: 'T []      , f            ), [<Optional>]_impl: MapIndexed) = Array.mapi f x
 ```

-Note the extra paranthesis.
-The compat members are referenced by the v1 version, while an updated version with overload fixes uses the lower form.
+Note the extra parenthesis.
+The compatibility members are referenced by the v1 version, while an updated version with overload fixes uses the lower form.
 Since user code will reference select the correct overload through SRTP, the compiled code just need to have one of the above.

 Why does it get inlined?
 It gets inlined due to the fact that we use to select the correct overload is marked with [the keyword inline in F#](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/inline-functions).
 The method that is use to select the correct overload is the following: